 Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

-Who should make the decision to implant a microchip in a pet?
-What are the risks and the benefits?
-It is our aim to supply the person responsible for the care of the pet with information on the adverse effects of pet microchips and mandates that are not readily available.
+What are the real risks and the benefits of implanting a microchip in a pet?
+Who should make the decision about the implant and what kind of microchip to use?
+It is our aim to provide the person responsible for the care of the pet with information on the risks and adverse effects of pet microchips and programs that are not readily available.
 If you want warm, fuzzy reunification stories, you will not find them here.
 There are already plenty of those fluff pieces elsewhere.
 We will tell you of things not so nice.

 Microchip identification is promoted as a means of returning a lost pet to it’s owner.
 Would that not be a matter for a guardian who has a pet at risk for getting lost?
-So why would they be mandated for all?
+So why are there programs mandating them for all?
 Who is promoting such invasive control of our personal business?
 It seems that risk assessments done by government agencies and authorities favor security over health and privacy.
 Is that in the best interest of the pet, their guardian and the community?
 Who are these microchip zealots and why are they imposing these Draconian mandates on our pets?

 One does not have to look far for answers.
+Acquiring customer data on the Pet Industry is certainly Big Money.
 The Medical Industry can promote and sell pet microchips without disclosing the harmful side effects because they are pet medical devices.
 They get test subjects for field testing their products and the negative health effects create customers.
 The harmful side effects are marginalized by special interests who advise veterinarian organizations and consumers that the benefits are well worth the risks.
 The convenience of such a tracking system has appeal.
 Certainly those who manage animals would want to believe they do no harm.

 And who pays for this convenience?
 Pets and their guardians.
 Our pets pay with their pain and their health and we pay with our hearts and our wealth.